Azhrak/fidelity-top-orders/README.md

 Node program to fetch [Top 30 Orders by Fidelity Customers](https://eresearch.fidelity.com/eresearch/gotoBL/fidelityTopOrders.jhtml) and write them into a database table.

+## NOTICE!

+Fidelity has removed the top orders from their page.
+As of now, this script does not work.

 ## Requirements

 - Node 12+